oils-for-unix/oils/doc/regex-manual.md

 Oil has a new regex syntax, which appears between the `/ /` delimiters.

     if (mystr ~ /d+ '.' d+/) {
-      echo 'mystr looks like a number'
+      echo 'mystr looks like a number N.M'
     }

 It's different than POSIX or Perl syntax, but it's intended to be familiar.